openeuler-mirror/openEuler-portal/app/en/faq/index.md

 This could be due to:

-1.Incomplete image.
+1. Incomplete image.
 Verify the integrity of the downloaded image.

-2.Corruption during image writing, especially on Windows.
+2. Corruption during image writing, especially on Windows.
 Try writing it on another OS.

 ### 31. Why can't I connect to Wi-Fi using the `nmcli` command?